 Learn More About Cost Segregation

-- What Is Cost Segregation? — Full explainer
+- What Is Cost Segregation?: Full explainer

-- STR Tax Exception Explained — The Reg. §1.469-1T(e)(3)(ii) regulatory framework + 7-day rule mechanics
+- STR Tax Exception Explained: The Reg. §1.469-1T(e)(3)(ii) regulatory framework + 7-day rule mechanics

-- Cost Segregation for STRs — STR strategy hub
+- Cost Segregation for STRs: STR strategy hub

-- Cost Segregation in Chicago — Adjacent investor metro
+- Cost Segregation in Chicago: Adjacent investor metro

 How should Detroit + Birmingham-Bloomfield, MI investors choose a cost segregation provider?

 For a Detroit + Birmingham-Bloomfield, MI investor buying a property in the $595,000 range, the choice of study provider is the single biggest controllable variable in the ROI.
-The methodology is fixed by IRS Audit Techniques Guide rules (RSMeans cost data, MACRS classification, engineering-based component reclassification) — what varies is delivery cost and turnaround time.
+The methodology is fixed by IRS Audit Techniques Guide rules (industry-standard construction cost data, MACRS classification, engineering-based component reclassification) — what varies is delivery cost and turnaround time.

-Traditional engineering firms charge $5,000–$15,000 for a residential STR study and take 4–8 weeks, because they include on-site inspections, sales discovery calls, and scheduling overhead.
-The IRS Cost Segregation Audit Techniques Guide does not require a physical site visit; it requires engineering-based classification with RSMeans-calibrated cost derivation and component-level documentation.
+Traditional engineering studies often run several thousand dollars and can take several weeks, because they include on-site inspections, sales discovery calls, and scheduling overhead.
+The IRS Cost Segregation Audit Techniques Guide does not require a physical site visit; it requires engineering-based classification with industry-calibrated cost derivation and component-level documentation.

 The automated path is best-fit for Detroit + Birmingham-Bloomfield, MI investors who: own residential STR property valued under $2M, are comfortable uploading closing docs + property photos online (no in-person visit required), and want the report in time to file the current year's return rather than the next one.